tahiri-lab/iPhyloGeo_plus_plus/tests/use_case_tests.md

 <img src="https://github.com/tahiri-lab/iPhyloGeo_plus_plus/blob/main/img/usecase-pic/green_climatic_tree.png" alt="A climatic tree" width="500"/>

 **Action:** Click the **Save** button.
-**Expected Result:** A window titled "Savet Plot As" appears, allowing the user to select a location and file name to save the climatic tree as a PNG.
+**Expected Result:** A window titled "Save Plot As" appears, allowing the user to select a location and file name to save the climatic tree as a PNG.

 **Action:** Provide a file name and location, then click **Save**.
 **Expected Result:** The "Save Plot As" window disappears.